Skip to content

 • [primary] sets the field as the primary key

-• [unique] sets the field as unique
+• [unique] gives the field a UNIQUE constraint

-• [unique: 'foo'] adds the field to a unique group
+• [unique: 'foo'] adds the field to a UNIQUE group

 • [skip] or [sql: '-'] field will be skipped